Doubt your doubts before you doubt your hope.

 Let go of what you think your life is supposed to look like and sincerely appreciate it for everything that it is.

 Easier said than done of course, especially when tragedy strikes.
-And although Angel and I have coped and grown through our fair share of real tragedies, let’s be honest about something: 98% of the time we create tragedy in our lives out of fairly minor incidents.
+And although Marc and I have coped and grown through our fair share of real tragedies (including the recent pandemic), let’s be honest about something: 98% of the time we create tragedy in our daily lives out of fairly minor incidents.
 Something doesn’t go exactly as planned, but rather than learn from the experience, we freak out about it and let stress become us.

-Truth be told, the biggest difference between peace and stress is attitude.
+Truth be told, in the heat of the moment the biggest difference between peace and stress is attitude.
 It’s all about how you look at a situation and what you decide to do with it.
 It’s remembering that there are no certainties in life—you don’t know exactly what the future will bring.
 So your best strategy for living is to make the best and most positive use of the present moment, even when it disappoints you…

 Especially when it disappoints you!